Stevensonhub/LITA_CLASS-DATA-DOCUMENTATION/README.md

 # LITA_CLASS-DATA-DOCUMENTATION
  I am currently training with The incubator hub as a Data Analyst, and this is where i would be documenting my first project.
 My proficiency in data preparation, validation, manipulation, analysis, and visualisation has improved significantly as a result of this experience.
 I am developing my capacity to extract meaning patterns for business decisions by working on practical projects that provide me with a greater understanding of data-driven decision making processes.
 ---
-### Project Title: Analysing Data Reports and Feedbacks
+### Project Title: Analysing Customer Data Reports and Feedback
 ---
 [Project Overview](#project-overview)